IW-Bench: Evaluating Large Multimodal Models for Converting Image-to-Web

 \subsection{Expert Review}

-Establishing \ourbench{} requires a significant amount of manpower.
-In the initial collection phase, we hire 20 web engineers to assess complexity levels based on criteria such as HTML tag variety, DOM tree depth, and the presence of scripting.
-To ensure accuracy, each data point is reviewed by at least three engineers using cross-validation and a majority-rule approach.
-To address disagreements and maintain high-quality data, we implement several strategies.
-First, we provide comprehensive training sessions and detailed guidelines to ensure consistency with the criteria.
-Additionally, we design a consensus mechanism for resolving ties or disagreements.
-Following the majority-rule principle, engineers vote on the results, and any examples flagged as low quality are re-evaluated until a consensus is reached.
+Establishing \ourbench{} involves substantial manpower.
+In the collection phase, 20 web engineers assess complexity based on HTML tag variety, DOM tree depth, and scripting presence.
+Each data point is cross-validated by three engineers, with disagreements resolved through training, detailed guidelines, and a majority-rule consensus mechanism.
+Low-quality examples are re-evaluated until agreement is achieved.